-a.
+- a.
 Applicants must have earned a bachelor's degree from a regionally accredited institution in the United States or the equivalent of a U.S. bachelor's degree from a foreign institution and typically requires at least 120 U.S. equivalent credit hours.
 Applicants must submit an official transcript from each U.S. college or university attended.
-All degrees earned must appear on official transcripts.

-- b.
-International applicants must provide a course-by-course transcript evaluation of all coursework taken at degree-granting institutions recognized by their government/governmental ministry.
+All degrees earned must appear on official transcripts. - b.
+International applicants living in the US must provide a course-by-course transcript evaluation of all coursework taken at degree-granting institutions recognized by their government/governmental ministry.
 An international applicant who, because of current enrollment, cannot provide a final course-by-course transcript evaluation at the time of application must submit transcript evaluations of all completed study.
-Consideration may then be given for admission upon the condition that a final course-by-course transcript evaluation states that an applicant has less than 120 U.S. equivalent credit hours and lacks a U.S. bachelor's degree equivalent, then the applicant has the option to seek an alternative evaluation from another SPPH approved evaluation company and the SPPH will accept the evaluation that supports admission. - c.
+Consideration may then be given for admission upon the condition that a final course-by-course transcript evaluation is provided prior to enrollment.
+If the transcript evaluation states that an applicant has less than 120 U.S. equivalent credit hours and lacks a U.S. bachelor's degree equivalent, then the applicant has the option to seek an alternative evaluation from another SPPH approved evaluation company and the SPPH will accept the evaluation that supports admission. - c.
 Applicants must submit at least six semesters of coursework to be eligible for admission consideration.
 The applicant must be in good standing with all schools attended.
 An international applicant must provide official transcripts from attendance at any U.S. university.
-Texas Tech University Health Sciences Center requires course-by-course transcript evaluations and diploma information from the list of services provided on the online application. - 4.
+Texas Tech University Health Sciences Center requires course-bycourse transcript evaluations and diploma information from the list of services provided on the online application. - 4.
 Reference letters: Applicants must submit names and email addresses of at least two recommenders using the SOPHAS application system, and no more than four within the application.
-Recommenders are sent a link to the form and upload their recommendation letter. - 5.
+Recommenders are sent a link to the form by SOPHAS and will upload their recommendation letter. - 5.
 Immunization record: Texas Senate Bill 1107 (now TEC 51.9192) requires all students entering an institution of higher education (public and private) to either receive a vaccination against bacterial meningitis or meet certain criteria for declining such a vaccination.
 Texas Tech University requires proof of vaccination prior to registering for classes for the first time.
 Extensions may be requested and will be evaluated on a case-by-case basis; in every instance a student must provide their vaccination record prior to the state mandated deadline of 10 days prior to the first day of class.
 Texas Tech University has partnered with Med+Proctor to manage these records and process your immunization hold.
 Provisions for immunization requirements and implementation procedures for all TTUHSC employees, volunteers, and students are covered under HSC OP 75.11. - 6.
-Bank Statement and Sponsor Financial Affidavit/Statement: International F1 applicants are required to submit a bank statement from an account(s) belonging to the applicant and/or applicant sponsor showing a minimum of \$39,220 USD, or equivalent available balance, which is the estimated amount for one year of tuition/fees and living expenses.
-Spouse is an additional \$6,649 and each child is an additional \$4,422.
-If the applicant has a sponsor, we also require a financial statement affidavit from the sponsor stating their intent to financial support the applicant.
-Documents may be uploaded to the supplemental item associated with the application or emailed to spph@ttuhsc.edu. - 7.
-Oath of Residency: All applicants must complete an Oath of Residency form provided through the online application. - 8.
-Essay: All applicants must submit a written essay through the online application. - 9.
-Application Fee: A one-time nonrefundable application fee for graduate study (currently \$45 for both domestic and international applicants).
+Oath of Residency: All applicants must complete an Oath of Residency form provided through the online application.

+- 7. Essay: All applicants must submit a written essay through the online application. - 8.
+Application Fees: SOPHAS charges \$145 for the first program you apply to and \$55 for each additional program.
+TTUHSC also requires a one-time nonrefundable supplemental application fee of \$50.

 Application fee waivers are available for: